JGDR20/jgdr20/jmm/johnsmodelmadness/buildallchin.md

 	<table>
 		<tr>
 			<td class="col2">
-				Looking back over my activities, I learned a great deal, honed my skills and have now a model of which I can be reasonably proud.
+				<p>Looking back over my activities, I learned a great deal, honed my skills
+				and have now a model of which I can be reasonably proud.
 				I work slowly and often remake items that do not meet my own set standards.
 				Not the least of the challenges was to understand how the engine worked and in the back of the mind was always the question....
-				' when finished, however long it takes, will it work ? '
+				' when finished, however long it takes, will it work ? '</p>
 			</td>
 			<td class="col2">
 				<img src="/jgdr20/assets/jmm/Gearboxdownlh.jpg">